 1. Not knowing or losing Sight of the Strategic Business Objectives

-“Does anyone know why we operate the patient?
+“Does anyone know why we operate on the patient?
 Well, let’s start anyway …”

 2. Forgetting to set up Measures to evaluate the Success

 “Anyone feels like this treatment is successful so far?
 Can we find out?
 No ideas? “(silence).

-Even if you are aware of your business objectives, success is not guaranteed by this alone.
+Even if you are aware of your business objectives, this alone does not guarantee success.
 Every clear business objective is measurable.
-If you can’t quantify, you will have a tough time commenting on your expenses, and you will show up on top of the blacklist as soon as the next restructuring occurs.
+If you can’t quantify, you will have a tough time commenting on your expenses and show up on top of the blacklist as soon as the subsequent restructuring occurs.
 The latter usually revolve in cycles of about 3 to 5 years in length.

 3. Running a Teradata Data Warehouse Project like a Mass Production via an Assembly-Line

 “We need one nurse for every swab and one class-2 middle belly doctor for the first opening cut.
 Then, the inhalation support technicians, please stand to the right and the exhalation support professionals to the left.
 Is our scalpel-holding team ready?”

-Overspecialization became a huge problem in today’s Data Warehouse projects.
-Industries with a longer history are well aware of the adverse effects of the extreme division of labor (look up “Taylorism”).
-Think of the Kaizen idea that became famous in the 80s and 90s – , it seems to be the case that Data Warehousing is about to repeat history.
+Overspecialization has become an enormous problem in today’s Data Warehouse projects.
+Industries with a more extended history are well aware of the adverse effects of the extreme division of labor (look up “Taylorism”).
+Think of the Kaizen idea that became famous in the 80s and 90s – it seems to be the case that Data Warehousing is about to repeat history.

-Any environment where each project member has to contribute to a very narrow range of skills, lacks understanding of the big picture, or is not expected to develop it is predestined for failure.
+Any environment where each project member has to contribute to a very narrow range of skills, lacks understanding of the big picture, or is not expected to develop is predestined for failure.

 It is very fashionable these days to create ever more exact roles with the sole purpose of cutting costs – at least at the beginning of a project.
 From my experience, this never actually pays off.